 Ross VerHeul – PhD Candidate

 Thanks for visiting my website, where I highlight a sample my research interests and endeavors.
 I’m a highly inquisitive PhD candidate, specialized in chemistry/chemical biology within the Purdue University Interdisciplinary Life Science program & Department of Chemistry.
-My motivation arises from an innate desire to identify and solve meaningful problems – especially those directly or indirectly pertaining to health and therapeutics.
+My motivation arises from an innate desire to identify and solve meaningful problems – especially those pertaining to diagnostics and therapeutics in health and disease.
 Additionally, I thoroughly enjoy mentoring and collaborating with a wide range of individuals, spanning many disciplines, in order to facilitate the exchange and enhancement of knowledge.

-I expect to complete my PhD in December of 2016 and am seeking full-time employment opportunities beginning in 2017.
-To contact me or receive more information, please refer to my contact details
+I expect to complete my PhD work in March of 2017 and am seeking postdoc/full-time employment opportunities in R&D. To contact me or receive more information, please refer to my contact details

 .
 Thanks, again, for visiting my research website!